-c) Description of the roles and responsibilities of the Fund Board.

-approving material contracts, decisions and reports involving the public fund, including, but not limited to, contracts for the provision of fund management services, contracts for the provision of custody services but excluding contracts entered into pursuant to investment decisions regarding underlying investments made or to be made by the fund;

-- Approve a written policy in regards to the voting rights related to the public fund assets. - overseeing and, where appropriate, approving or ratifying any conflicts of interest the fund manager has identified; - meeting at least twice annually with the fund manager's compliance committee or its compliance officer to review the fund manager's compliance with all applicable rules, laws and regulations, including (without limitation) the requirements of these Regulations; - Approving all changes stipulated in Articles (62) and (63) of these Regulations before the fund manager obtains the approval or notification of the unitholders and the Authority (as applicable); - confirming the completeness and accuracy (complete, clear, accurate, and not misleading), and compliance with these Regulations, of the Terms and Conditions and of any other document, contractual or otherwise, that includes disclosures relating to the public fund and/or the fund manager and its conduct of the public fund; - ensuring that the fund manager carries out its obligations in the best interests of the unitholders, in accordance with these Regulations, the Fund's Terms and Conditions; - Assessing the mechanism of the fund manager's handling of the risks related to the fund's assets in accordance with the fund manager's policies and procedures that detect the fund's risks and how to treat such risks. - Taking minutes of meetings that provide all deliberations and facts of the meetings and the decisions taken by the fund's board of director.
+- c.
+Roles and responsibilities of the Fund Board. - Approving material contracts, decisions and reports involving the public fund, including, but not limited to, contracts for the provision of fund management services, contracts for the provision of custody services but excluding contracts entered pursuant to investment decisions regarding underlying investments made or to be made by the fund. - Approve a written policy regarding the voting rights related to the public fund assets. - Approving the appointment of the external auditor. - Overseeing and, where appropriate, approving or ratifying any conflicts of interest the fund manager has identified - Meeting at least twice annually with the fund manager's compliance committee or its compliance officer to review the fund manager's compliance with all applicable rules, laws and regulations, including (without limitation) the requirements of these Regulations. - Approving all changes stipulated in Articles (62) and (63) of these Regulations before the fund manager obtains the approval or notification of the unitholders and the Authority (as applicable). - Confirming the completeness and accuracy (complete, clear, accurate, and not misleading), and compliance with these Regulations, of the Terms and Conditions and of any other document, contractual or otherwise, that includes disclosures relating to the public fund and/or the fund manager and its conduct of the public fund. - Ensuring that the fund manager carries out its obligations in the best interests of the unitholders, in accordance with these Regulations, the Fund's Terms and Conditions. - Ensuring that the fund manager complies with the disclosure of material information to unit holders and other stakeholders. - Acting with honesty, good faith, care, skill, diligence, and caution in the best interest of the fund and unit holders.
+The duties of honesty include the duty of loyalty, care, and the exercise of reasonable diligence. - Assessing the mechanism of the fund manager's handling of the risks related to the fund's assets in accordance with the fund manager's policies and procedures that detect the fund's risks and how to treat such risks. - Taking minutes of meetings provides all deliberations and facts of the meetings and the decisions taken by the fund's board of directors. - Remuneration of fund board members.